Adventures in good eating — recipes and food writing by Margaret “Meps” Schulte

 4t lemon juice or vinegar

 Mix dry ingredients in a large bowl.
-Combine lemon juice and vinegar, let stand 10 minutes.
-Stir milk gradually into flour mixture until blended.
+Combine milk with lemon juice or vinegar, let stand 10 minutes.
+Stir this mixture gradually into flour mixture until blended.
 Spoon into greased loaf pan.
 Bake at 350 degrees for an hour.

 This is a rather unsophisticated and uncomplicated version of brown bread.
 For a wonderful authentic steamed recipe, try Boston Brown Bread.
 It’s a lot more work, but the results are out of this world.